 It is a public healthcare system and involves a lot of paperwork!
 You also have to wait over a year for a family doctor via the public online system or go to a walk-in clinic.
 Due to my stubbornness, I called many clinics until I found one that was accepting new patients.
 After 6 months, I had a family doctor.

 I hope this has helped your decision to come to Montreal or, if you are in Montreal already, I hope it has given you some excitement for living in this city!
-It is truly colorful and vibrant.
+It is truly colorful, vibrant, and a fantastic place to call your home abroad.